Two Erdos-Hajnal-type theorems for forbidden order-size pairs: Introduction

 Erd\H{o}s and Hajnal \cite{EH_Ramsey} made the famous conjecture that if a (2-uniform) graph $G$ is induced $H$-free (for any given fixed graph $H$) then $G$ must have much larger homogeneous sets than what is guaranteed by Ramsey's theorem.
 More precisely, they conjectured that for every graph $H$ there is $c_H > 0$ such that every $n$-vertex induced $H$-free graph has a homogeneous set of size $n^{c_H}$.
-This problem has received a lot of attention, with some substantial recent progress, see e.g. \cite{BNSS,NSS_VC,nguyen2023} and the references therein.
+This problem has received a lot of attention, with some substantial recent progress; see, e.g., \cite{BNSS,NSS_VC,nguyen2023} and the references therein.
 Still, the general conjecture remains wide open.

 The direct analogue of the Erd\H{o}s-Hajnal conjecture for $r$-graphs is that for every $r$-graph $H$ there is $c_H > 0$ such that every $n$-vertex induced $H$-free $r$-graph contains a homogeneous set of size $(\log_{(r-2)}(n))^{c_H}$.
 In other words, the number of iterated logarithms is one less than what is conjectured to hold for general $r$-graphs.
-However, there is strong evidence that this analogous conjecture is false for all $r \geq 3$.
-Indeed, Conlon, Fox and Sudakov \cite{CFS_hyper} showed that the construction given by the stepping up lemma is induced $H$-free for certain $r$-graphs $H$.
-Hence, in the cases where this construction gives a tight lower bound for Ramsey numbers, induced $H$-free $r$-graphs can have essentially the same size of homogeneous sets as general $r$-graphs (for certain $H$).
-In particular, the hypergraph analogue of the Erd\H{o}s-Hajnal conjecture fails for 4 colors.
+However, there is strong evidence that this analogous conjecture is false for all $r \geq 4$.
+Indeed, as mentioned above, the stepping up construction gives a tight bound (in terms of the number of exponents) on $R_r(t)$ for all $r \geq 4$.
+Conlon, Fox and Sudakov \cite{CFS_hyper} showed that the stepping up construction is induced $H$-free for certain $r$-graphs $H$.
+Hence, induced $H$-free $r$-graphs can have essentially the same size of homogeneous sets as general $r$-graphs (for certain $H$).
+In particular, if the conjecture regarding the growth of $R_r(t)$ is correct, meaning that there exist $n$-vertex $r$-graphs with no homogeneous sets of size $(\log_{(r-1)}(n))^{O(1)}$, then the aforementioned hypergraph analogue of the Erd\H{o}s-Hajnal conjecture fails.

 In this paper we consider a version of the Erd\H{o}s-Hajnal conjecture which does in fact hold for $r$-graphs for every $r$.
 We need the following definition: An {\em $(m,f)$-subset} of a hypergraph is a set of $m$ vertices which induces exactly $f$ edges.
 Namely, instead of forbidding a specific induced subgraph $H$, we forbid an {\em order-size pair} $(m,f)$.
 Erd\H{o}s-Hajnal-type problems for forbidden order-size pairs have attracted interest recently \cite{MS_OrderSizePair,GT,ABGMW}.
 In \cite{ABGMW} it was shown that for every $m$ and $0 \leq f \leq \binom{m}{2}$, a (2-uniform) graph with no $(m,f)$-subset contains a homogeneous set of size $\Omega(n^{\frac{1}{m-1}})$.
 Our first theorem proves such a result for hypergraphs of all uniformities.